General office information

 How do I report a student absence or tardy?

-If your child will be arriving late for any reason, please indicate a hot lunch choice for your child, if they require one.
-A student absence can be reported at any time on our 24 hour attendance line by pressing 1 at the outgoing message.
+If your child will be arriving late for any reason, please indicate a lunch choice; cold hot or bistro box, for your child, if he or she requires one.
+A student absence can be reported at any time on our 24 hour attendance line by pressing 2 at the outgoing message.
 If you would like the teacher to prepare homework, please indicate this on the attendance line.
+(Indicate if you would like homework sent home with a sibling, another student, or that it will be picked up after school.)

 In addition to calling the school office, a written excuse is required upon your child’s return to school.
 The absence will be considered unexcused until a written excuse is received.
 Children must be free of fever, vomiting and diarrhea for 24 hours without the aid of medication before returning to school.